36 Content Writing Tools to Take You from Good to Great

 Instead of going with the first idea that pops into your head and creating content around it, you should do some serious brainstorming and come up with some which are truly the best.
 As opposed to writing down everything on a piece of paper, you can use Ideaflip.
 This tool gives you a visual, interactive environment that enables you to write down, manage, and develop your ideas.
 The design of its user interface removes visual constraints, which means you are free to do anything that will help your ideas spring to life.

-If you finding it difficult to come up with fresh new ideas for your posts on a regular basis, HubSpot’s Blog Topic Generator can help you out in a big way.
+If you are finding it difficult to come up with fresh new ideas for your posts on a regular basis, HubSpot’s Blog Topic Generator can help you out in a big way.
 It enables you to enter up to three keywords, after which it will do its magic and come up with a long list of subjects that will be ready to use right away or which will help point you in the right direction.

 If you get stuck trying to come up with a catchy headline and have no clue what wording to choose, why not make the most of the headline generators?
 In spite of generating rather simplistic ideas at times, they can inspire you to change the way you intended to deliver your ideas at first.
-To create a topic, just enter any word related to your future blog post into the search field and voila!
-You can update search results as many times as needed until the topic is a perfect match for you.
+To create a topic, enter any word related to your future blog post into the search field and voila!
+You can update the search results as many times as needed until the topic is a perfect match for you.

 Editing and writing tools to make your content sparkle